 Signage and new marketing will highlight that you can use these colored lines to circulate around the core, and you don’t have to care what the line numbers are.
 People don’t have to remember that to get from the City station to the National Library they need the 2 or the 3.
 Instead, they can just remember the Gold Line.

-Obviously, a combined frequency of 15-20 minutes is not enough for a true circulator, and the goal is to get to 10 or better as demand grows.
+Obviously, a combined frequency of 15-20 minutes is not enough for a true circulator.
+The goal is to get to 10 or better as demand grows.
 Now that Canberra has the color-based brands, future planners can easily decide to design other lines to flow through the branded segments, thus contributing to the combined frequency.
-In many cities, there are situations where six more more half-hourly lines are effectively right on top of each other for a long distance; those are ideal candidates for a color-based brand that combines them into a (possibly very frequent) shuttle.
+In many cities, there are situations where six or more half-hourly lines are effectively right on top of each other for a long distance; those are ideal candidates for a color-based brand that combines them into a (possibly very frequent) shuttle.

 At the same time, Canberra is re-branding the two existing Rapid bus corridors as the Blue Rapid and Red Rapid.
 The Red Rapid happens to be one frequent line with no variants, but the Blue Rapid is formed of many overlaid lines, all numbered in the 300s, that do different things on outer branches but all run along the same Rapid segment linking several major town centers.
 Together, the Red and Blue Rapids will form the frequent rapid-transit backbone of Canberra’s all-bus network.
 As it happens, they also link some useful dots within the core area, so they’re on the core map as well.